 Currently in Portland there are many options for transportation.
 Aside from private vehicles, there are TriMet Buses, the Max Light Rail, WES Commuter Rail, Portland Streetcars, Aerial Tram, Car2Go, ZipCar, bike trails and rentals, and walking trails.
 All of which should gladly accommodate for everyone’s need.

 There are 625 buses, with 79 routes, and hundreds of stops with the TriMet Bus, but if there isn’t a close enough stop to where you’re going, you can request a stop anywhere along the route between the hours of 8 p.m. and 5 a.m. to help ensure safety of their passengers in getting home.
 The TriMet Bus operates more frequently during the weekday morning and evening rush hours, running every 15 minutes for many.
 Upon arrival to stops the bus either has a recording or the bus driver himself or herself will announce their line name and destination over an external speaker as well as within the bus and showing on an illuminated board near the operator.
 Every bus is equipped with a boarding ramp or power lift and most cal also ‘kneel’ which is when the front of the bus lowers down to the height of the curb.
 There is priority seating, and securement area for two mobility devices.
 One of the neatest additions to the buses in Portland has to be the tracking devices.
-People can observe on a Smartphone App the exact location of the buses, which aids in accuracy with timing and such for their riders.
+People can observe on a Smartphone App the exact location of the buses, which aids in accuracy with timing and such for their riders. [sources?]